 Bluehost did well during our testing period for uptime.
 Our average uptime over a month was 99.95%, with only 20 minutes and 28 seconds of downtime.

-The longest time a site was down was 10 minutes 4 seconds.
+The longest time a site was down was 10 minutes and 4 seconds.
 The site was unavailable for the entire time.
 This is quite a long time.
-That means no visitors, no money, no subscribers.
+That means no visitors, no money, and no subscribers.

 The site was unavailable due to seven events.
 One refused connection occurred on our site, which indicates a problem with the visitor’s connection.
 Three connection timeouts were also experienced.
 This is usually caused by excessive server resources.

 Two SSL errors were also detected.
-The browser could not verify the SSL certificate, and displayed a warning page that the page was unsafe to visit.
+The browser could not verify the SSL certificate and displayed a warning page that the page was unsafe to visit.